ElShappo/ElShappo/README.md

 - 🔭 I’m currently working on QuasarChat and OzonParser
 - 🌱 I’m currently sharpening my skills at React & Redux

-## Inspiration
-- 👯 I would really love to collaborate on some interesting web projects

 ## Contacts:
 - 📫 deni.shaipp@gmail.com